×

 Indonesian and Esperanto Speaking population

 Indonesian and Esperanto speaking population is one of the factors based on which Indonesian and Esperanto languages can be compared.
 The total count of Indonesian and Esperanto Speaking population in percentage is also given.
-The percentage of people speaking Indonesian language is 1.16 % whereas the percentage of people speaking Esperanto language is Not Available.
+The percentage of people speaking Indonesian language is 1.16 % whereas the percentage of people speaking Esperanto language is 0.03 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Indonesian and Esperanto on Indonesian vs Esperanto where you will get native speakers, speaking population in percentage and native names.

 Indonesian and Esperanto Language Codes